4jmon/WeatherForcast/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests. unit test is written in data.service.spec.ts using karma for the service.
+Run `ng test` to execute the unit tests. unit test is written in data.service.spec.ts using karma for the service and in app.component.spec.ts for the appcomponent.

 ## Running end-to-end tests